DAHUB-GUIOT/natur-78/replit.md

   - **NEW**: Portal Viajeros serves as marketplace counterpart to Portal Empresas creation interface
   - **NEW**: Travelers can now browse, filter, favorite, and book experiences created by companies
   - **NEW**: Consistent white fonts on soft gray backgrounds throughout traveler interface
+  - **NEW**: Completely replaced old /mapa route with Portal Viajeros marketplace
+  - **NEW**: Updated all navigation links and references to point to new Portal Viajeros
+  - **NEW**: EXPERIENCIAS button, auth redirects, and 404 page now direct to Portal Viajeros
+  - **NEW**: Unified experience browsing interface replacing scattered map implementations

 - ✅ **January 25, 2025**: Complete Business Logic Implementation with Messaging & Unified Platform
   - **NEW**: Implemented comprehensive messaging system between users with real-time communication